If you’ve faced a health or weight loss plateau, you might have heard about the ketogenic diet. But what is ketosis?

 - The brain easily consumes carbohydrates.

-Now we that this is only half true.
-We discovered a better brain food: ketone bodies.
+However, this is only half true.
+We have discovered better brain food: ketone bodies.

 There is enough scientific evidence to show that: